 Have you ever had an employee that backed out from a shift due to personal reasons?
 Was that particular employee essential to your organization?
-If so, then certainly that must have caused a lot of panic for your organization.
-Such unplanned circumstances and schedule changes seem to become more common for employers with hourly workers, disrupting their business operations and ultimately causing stress.
+If so, that must have caused a lot of panic for your organization.
+Such unplanned circumstances and scheduling changes seem to become more common for employers with hourly workers, disrupting their business operations and ultimately causing stress.

 Before we discuss ways to handle scheduling changes, it would be beneficial to discuss the impacts of poor scheduling and change management.

 Scheduling changes often arise from a combination of irregular scheduling and unplanned circumstances.
 In either of the cases, employees are affected concerning their engagement levels with the organization.
 A survey by Washington Post reported that 71% of dissatisfied hourly employees are currently looking for new jobs.
 They cite unstable schedules and difficulties reaching their managers as reasons for leaving.
 While working pay-check to pay-check itself adds stress to many hourly employees, the difficulty in combining work and non-work responsibilities causes strain and disengagement.
 Unfortunately, 50% of such employees have a problem asking for time off.
 Why so?

 - Nearly half of workers (45%) surveyed by the International Social Survey Program said their “employer decides” their work schedule.
 Consequently, employees find it difficult to work their preferred hours, forcing them to adapt or leave their current jobs.

 - 6% of hourly workers, 8% of salaried workers, and 30% of those paid on some other basis work irregular or on-call shifts.
 Lack of certainty in shifts make jobs less desirable and frustrate employees that want more clarity in their life.